rust-lang/rfcs/text/3334-niche.md

   Linux kernel's `ERR_PTR`).
 - **Safety**: The attribute specified in this RFC requires an unsafe block to set the field.
-Future extensions could allow safely setting the field, after verifying in a compiler-visible manner that the value works.
-For instance:
+Future extensions could allow safely setting the field, after verifying in a compiler-visible manner that the value does not fall within the niche.
+For instance, via `derive(TryFrom)` (see below), or by checking a compile-time constant expression to see if it falls within the niche.
 - **`derive(TryFrom)`**: Rust could support deriving `TryFrom` from the contained type to the struct.
 The implementation could explicitly check the range, and return an error if not in-range.
 This would avoid the need to